Abortion and Gun Control

 Do these slightly irrational emotionally-driven men outnumber the well-managed staid and rational men?
 Definitively not!
 We could easily take then in an all-out fight; but as a society of law and order, of liberty and justice, we just don’t know who will snap and when.
 We don’t lock up the “potentially” dangerous (even if there was some sort of valid test).
 But in time many men will snap; almost always men.
 No stats are necessary for this thesis, although if you followed the last link they sure are startling.
 So, when they do snap, I don’t want them armed with guns.
 To facilitate this unfortunate necessity, I am willing to have the Second Amendment repealed, to forgo the right to bare arms.
 The benefit to safety and security outweigh the dangers from the state.
 I feel my freedom and human rights are far more threatened by the men going over the edge on any given day than that this crazy and cuddly welfare democratic soft spongy gulag will ever have to be challenged with a guerilla-warfare although if it came to that, I’d certainly want a gun then.
 But given the immense incompetence of the state, do you think for a second that it will be that hard to mount a defence against an autocracy if it comes to that?

-Which brings us to the last, and depressing point: can the state really clean up millions of guns out there in our societies?
+Which brings us to the last, and depressing point: can the state really clean up millions of guns out there in our societies and are all those studies on gun control and crime rates really well vetted?
 Well, while the muddling state is handicapped that way, the police and security agencies aren’t nearly as bad and I believe would put a significant dent in the number of guns.
 Many metropolitan police forces are already highly motivated to do so.
 The danger guns represent to them specifically and the innocent public in general would be mitigated some what, and after all, almost all violent criminal fatalities are generated with guns.
 Remember, law kind of works with an yes/no switch for us.
 “Yes, today I’m good, I’m good, I’m good,” etcetera for the most part of our lives, and then suddenly, “No, not today, no fucking way!”
 But on that day, preceded by so many good days, you’ve been thwarted by all the yeses through all those years.
 You handed over your guns as was required by the new laws, and on the day you fall down, you only have much less deadly weapons.